 An accountant is about to retire and has had a claims-made insurance policy from Jan.
 1, 2003, to Dec.
 31, 2023.
 The accountant retires and closes their practice as of Dec.
 31, 2023; there will be no new potential exposure for a claim from that date.
 However, the accountant can still be sued for work they did in 2018 if the claim is filed in early 2024.

 Without tail coverage, the accountant would be responsible for all legal and defense fees as well as any settlement or judgment resulting from the lawsuit.
-With tail coverage, the policy limits kick in and pay for the claim’s defense while handling the settlement costs up to the policy limits.
+With tail coverage, provided the loss is reported within the extended reporting period, the policy limits will kick in and pay for the claim’s defense while handling the settlement costs up to the policy limits.

 When moving to an occurrence-made policy, remember that these policies pay only for incidents that happen during the policy period, even though the claim can be reported anytime thereafter.
 So, if your business moves from a claims-made policy that ends on Dec.
 31, 2023, to an occurrence-made policy, there could be a coverage gap.

 Imagine that an incident that occurred in December 2023 wasn’t reported until February 2024.
 The claims-made policy without tail coverage would not cover the incident because it wasn’t reported in the allowable period.
-The occurrence-made policy wouldn’t cover it because the incident happened before coverage started.
-[Read about workers’ comp insurance and how much you need.]
+The occurrence-made policy wouldn’t cover it because the incident happened before coverage for the new policy started.

 There may be coverage gaps if your tail coverage doesn’t extend for a long enough period.
 For example, assume that the tail coverage on your policy ending Dec.
 21, 2023, was for six months.
 In this case, claims reporting could happen through June 30, 2024.
 However, if the insurance claims process began in July 2024, your company wouldn’t have coverage because the coverage period is over.